-In a study of noncystic fibrosis in children who had atelectasis of infectious origin, treatment with DNase led to rapid clinical improvement observed within 2 hours and radiologic improvement documented within 24 hours.
+In a study of noncystic fibrosis in children who had atelectasis of infectious origin, treatment with DNase led to rapid clinical improvement observed within two hours and radiologic improvement documented within 24 hours.
 DNase may be an effective treatment for infectious atelectasis in pediatric patients with noncystic fibrosis.
 Such data does not exist for adult patients, but DNase could be used as a trial of therapy in adults as well.

 Prophylactic maneuvers for reducing the incidence and magnitude of postoperative atelectasis in high-risk patients should be encouraged.
 These techniques are deep-breathing exercises, coughing exercises, and incentive spirometry.
 For maximal benefit, prophylactic measures should be taught and instituted before surgery and used regularly, on an hourly basis, after surgery.
 Early ambulation of patients after surgery is as effective as physical therapy.

 Kato et al reported on the use of the RTX respirator for extensive atelectasis in elderly patients.
-Patients were placed in the lateral decubitus position, and the RTX respirator was reported to be a useful tool to clear retained sputum in elderly patients.
+Patients were placed in the lateral decubitus position.
+The RTX respirator was reported to be a useful tool to clear retained sputum in elderly patients.

 Chronic atelectasis is treated with segmental resection or lobectomy.

 Bronchodilators may be used to encourage sputum expectoration; if underlying airflow is present, these agents may also improve ventilation.
 Some patients may require broad-spectrum antibiotics to treat the underlying infections, which may occur because of bronchial obstruction.
-N -acetylcysteine aerosols are not recommended because of the risk of bronchoconstriction and the lack of documented efficacy.
+N -acetylcysteine aerosol is not routinely recommended because of the risk of bronchoconstriction and the lack of documented efficacy.

 Clinical Context: Beta-agonist for bronchospasm refractory to epinephrine.
 Relaxes bronchial smooth muscle by action on beta-2 receptors, with little effect on cardiac muscle contractility.
 Most patients (even those with no measurable increase in expiratory flow) benefit from treatment.
 Inhaled beta-agonists initially are prescribed on an "as needed" basis.
 The frequency may be increased; institute regular schedule in patients on anticholinergic drugs who are still symptomatic.

 Available as a liquid for nebulizer, metered-dose inhalers (MDI), and dry-powder inhalers.